92berra/Selfstudy/pytorch/GANs-Tutorial/Lab1-VanillaGAN/readme.md

 # GANs-Tutorial/Lab1-VanillaGAN

-Hi there. 😍 <br/>
-This repository is separated by dataset. <br/>
-The first one is VanillaGAN with FashionMNIST, and the other is VanillaGAN with Korean(related with my graduate research).<br/>
-If you have any question, please contact me. <br/>
+Hi there. 😍 This repository is separated by dataset.
+The first one is VanillaGAN with FashionMNIST, and the other is VanillaGAN with Korean(related with my graduate research).
+If you have any question, please contact me.
 Thank you! <br/>

 <br/>
 <br/>